Per IRS Publication 907 Tax Highlights for Persons with Disabilities, on page 4:

-Do not include in your income any veterans' benefits paid under any law, regulation, or administrative practice administered by the VA.
+Don’t include in your income any veterans' benefits paid under any law, regulation, or administrative practice administered by the VA.
 These include:

-- Education, training, or subsistence allowances;
+- Education, training, and subsistence allowances;

 - Disability compensation and pension payments for disabilities paid to veterans or their families;